-This review, like all health-related content on Innerbody Research, is thoroughly vetted by one or more members of our Medical Review Board for accuracy.
+This guide, like all health-related content on Innerbody Research, is thoroughly vetted by one or more members of our Medical Review Board for accuracy.
 Additionally, we extensively analyze each health testing service we review.
-We evaluate the entire experience from ordering to receiving results, and then offer unbiased, marketing-jargon-free analysis based on the latest scientific evidence and medical standards.
+We evaluate the entire experience from ordering to receiving results and then offer unbiased, marketing-jargon-free analysis based on the latest scientific evidence and medical standards.

 Microbiome tests attempt to detect the presence of different species of microorganisms in a fecal sample.
-From the test results, you can then get information such as the richness of the gut microbiome, diversity of the gut microbiome, and how it compares to that of others.
+From the best test results, you can then gain a wealth of information about:

-It is very important to keep in mind that these tests absolutely should not replace the advice of a physician or other healthcare professional.
-In fact, if you have symptoms that concern you, you should talk to your doctor before taking such a test.
-Your doctor will be able to determine if any medical interventions are required, or further investigations needed.
+It is very important to keep in mind that these tests shouldn’t replace the advice of a physician or other healthcare professional.
+If you have symptoms that concern you, you should talk to your doctor, who will be able to determine if any medical interventions are required or further investigations needed.